vickyg12/Blog/README.md

 # blog
 Micro Blog

-As a part of learing new technology learing FLASK by developing an Blog.
+As a part of learing new technology was developig an blog using FLASK.